-- Create your LinkedIn profile.
-Join and create a simple profile, while listing your past job titles and employers, a description of what you are doing now, your degrees, your skills, links to your firm’s website, and your interests.
-(Run this by your compliance department, and you’re on your way.)
+1 Create a LinkedIn profile: If you’re not already on LinkedIn, it’s one of the best places to begin.
+Join and create a simple profile listing your current and past job titles and employers, a description of what you do now, your degrees, your skills and links to your firm’s website and your interests.
+Run that by the Compliance Department, post it and you’re on your way.

-- Review your address book and contact list.
-Find clients, potential clients, colleagues, friends, acquaintances, neighbors, and anyone else in your on-line and off-line networks.
-Of course, not everyone will be on LinkedIn.
-However, as the preferred professional network, many will be.
+2 Update a LinkedIn profile: Go through your contacts and address book to find clients, potential clients, colleagues, friends, acquaintances, neighbors and anyone else in your online and offline networks.
+Not everyone you know will be on LinkedIn, but as the preferred professional social network, many will be.
+So start there.